B: Billy Beech, Ike Beech, Ted Beech

 According to an interview given to a St Helens newspaper Isaac started wrestling when he was thirteen and won the Lancashire Catch as Catch Can title when he was sixteen.
 Following the popularity of all-in wrestling Ike, who was by then around forty, turned to the professional style in the early 1930s.

 In 1939 an eye injury brought his career to an abrupt end.
 During the war he worked for the Rescue and Demolition in the ARP.

 Ike Beech died in December, 1958.

 Ted Beech was the son of wrestler Ike Beech and nephew of Billy Beech.
-He was born William Beech in 1921 when the family were living in Milton Street, Sutton Manor in St Helens.
+He was born William Beech on 23rd October, 1920 when the family were living in Milton Street, Sutton Manor in St Helens.

 In 1935 and just fourteen years old Billy started wrestling on Silcock's Fairgrounds, at first near his home in St Helens and further afield after leaving school.
 He also followed the family tradition of working in the coal mines, getting his first job at Sutton Manor Colliery.

 When he started wrestling professionally Billy adopted the name Ted Beech to differentiate himself from his wrestling uncle.
 He was also known as Babe and Butcher Beech.
 He began wrestling professionally during the Second World War, and we find him in January, 1945, fighting Doulas the Turk at Blackpool Tower.